kayne-spikker/shipment-assessment/README.md

 I also chose to manipulate the existing PDF file, the section for things I would do differently explains some parts as to why.
 It mainly comes down to me believing it's more expandable and cleaner that way (given some time to refactor).

-For creating the README and pull requests, I took advantage of AI to save time.
+For creating the README and pull request descriptions, I took advantage of AI to save time.
 After all, who has the time to manually write markdown files these days? 😄

 ## Time spent